Ancaster, Ontario: History

 By 1869, Ancaster was a village in the Township of Ancaster County Wentworth with a population of 500.
 Mr. K. Thuresson turned out card clothing.
 The Ancaster Knitting Company employed over 100 in the manufacture of knitted goods.
 Messrs.
-H & A Egleston manufactured agricultural implements, cotton and woollen machinery.
+H & A Egleston manufactured agricultural implements, cotton, and woollen machinery.
 Mr. A. Egleston employed 20 in woollen and cloth mills.

-In 1871 the still existing and currently well-maintained Ancaster Township Hall opened at a cost of $2,400.
-Additional examples of Victorian architecture are also located on Wilson Street, amongst them the Richardson residence, which was built in 1872 as a wedding present for Dr. Henry Richardson and his new bride Sarah Egleston.
-Other similar structures include St. John's Church 1869, the Gurnett home 1826, Gurnett General Store 1826, Hammill house 1860, the Egleston house, Job Lodor's home 1820, Rousseau Hotel 1832 and the Thuresson home 1872 to name just a few.
+In 1871, the still-existing and well-maintained Ancaster Township Hall opened at an initial cost of $2,400.
+Additional examples of Victorian architecture are also located on Wilson Street, amongst them the Richardson residence, built in 1872 as a wedding present for Dr. Henry Richardson and his new bride, Sarah Egleston.
+Other similar structures include St. John's Church 1869, the Gurnett Home 1826, Gurnett General Store 1826, Hammill House 1860, the Egleston House, Job Lodor's Home 1820, Rousseau Hotel 1832 and the Thuresson Home 1872 to name just a few.
 The oldest building in Ancaster is the Tisdale house at 314 Wilson Street, which was built c.
 1806 and whose current function is a police museum.
-The travelling expedition of Edison's magical phonograph was exhibited in the Township Hall in 1878.
-In 1891, John Heslop was murdered in his home on Mineral Springs Road, and the murder case remains unsolved to this day.
+The travelling expedition of Edison's phonograph was exhibited in the Township Hall in 1878.
+In 1891, John Heslop was murdered in his home on Mineral Springs Road, and the murder case remains unsolved.
 After 1900, affluent Hamilton industrialists began purchasing farmland close to Ancaster village for building estates.
-By 1946, housing subdivisions began to be established around the village and thus began the post-World War II population expansion that continues to this present day with the current housing construction in the Meadowlands subdivision.
+By 1946, housing subdivisions began to be established around the village and thus started the post-World War II population expansion that continues to this present day with the current housing construction in the Meadowlands subdivision.